Eccentricity evolution of spinning binaries and its dependence on the equation of state of the components: eccentricity evolution

 These expressions provide us with the eccentricity evolution with respect to the frequency.
 These can be used for further computations for fluxes and waveforms.
 In the later sections, we will derive equations for the $f_i$s.
 Using the derived expression finally, we will find the explicit expressions for the evolving eccentricity.
-Once the eccentricity in terms of $x$ is known we will use it to compute the shifts in the fluxes.
+Once the eccentricity in terms of $y$ is known it can be used to compute shifts in fluxes and waveforms, as well as the orbital dynamics in the inspiral time scale.

-\section{aligned and antialigned orbits}
+\subsection{Aligned and antialigned orbits}

-In the last section, we constructed a prescription that can be used to compute eccentricity evolution in terms of initial eccentricity and $x$.
-Using this we have found the general expression for $e_t$ up to $e_0^3$.
-Although, we limited ourselves to order $e_0^3$, in principle this can be easily extended further.
+In the last section, we constructed a prescription that can be used to compute eccentricity evolution in terms of reference eccentricity and $y$.
+Using this we have found the general expression for $e_t$ up to $e_0^5$.
+Although, we limited ourselves to order $e_0^5$, in principle this can be easily extended further.
+In this work, we will use 2PN order expressions of $f_1$, $f_3$ and $f_5$.

-In this work, we want to compute the leading order shifts due to spin-eccentricity coupling.
-Hence we will use 2PN order expressions of $f_1$ and $f_3$.
-However, in 2PN order we will keep only the spin-dependent terms.
-The required expressions are as follows \cite{Arun:2009mc, Klein:2010ti}:
+In such a case we can apply the prescription constructed in the last section, and eccentricity evolution can be found.
+We find,

 \begin{widetext}

 \end{widetext}